arpinarpi/Tasks/README.md

 ## Import and textures
 The .dag file not only stores the texture name but also its path.
 However, during file transfers, paths often become irrelevant.
 If the texture specified path doesn't exist or only the name is given in the file, it's replaced with UV-checker.
 If a texture is used in multiple materials, updating the path in one of them to the correct one will load the texture for the rest.
 Texture slots are utilized similar to rendinst_simple, regardless of the selected shader.
 However, the nodes are organized in a logical pattern rather than overlapping.
 Images from all slots are now added to the Shader Editor.
-When Node Wrangler is enabled, they can be viewed by pressing Shift+Ctrl+LMB.
+When Node Wrangler is enabled, they can be viewed by pressing `Shift+Ctrl+LMB`.

 ## File/Import